richmahn/en_tn/phm/front/intro.md

 #### Who wrote the Book of Philemon? ####

-Paul from the city of Tarsus was the author.
+Paul wrote Philemon.
+Paul was from the city of Tarsus.
 He had been known as Saul in his early life.
 Before becoming a Christian, Paul was a Pharisee.
 He persecuted Christians.
-After he began to trust in Jesus Christ, he traveled several times throughout the Roman Empire telling people about Jesus.
+After he became a Christian, he traveled several times throughout the Roman Empire telling people about Jesus.

-Paul was in a prison in when he wrote this letter.
+Paul was in a prison when he wrote this letter.

 #### What is the Book of Philemon about? ####